xeric/alfred-outlook/README.md

 ```
 ----------------------------------------

-## Command olk - search email
+## Command olk - Search email

 This workflow supports searching:
 - Mail Subject
 - Mail Sender
 - Mail Preview Content

-By default, it will search all three above togther, you can figure out which single item you want to search with below format:
+By default, it will search all three above together, you can figure out which single item you want to search with below format:

     olk from:{keyword}
 <h>